 Of course, it’s not fair to the family either.
 But, while your feelings are important, helping them deal with their crisis should take priority over engaging in massive arguments.
 If you want to call out their behavior, try to calmly explain to them that they are hurting you and their family with their words and behavior.

 Related Reading: Trust Exercises For Couples To Improve Relationships

 When midlife crisis hits your spouse, he or she suffers from a feeling of worthlessness and underachievement.
 Encourage him to get back to swimming or bring a fancy sewing machine home and tell her to stitch again or install that basketball net for her in the driveway.

 4. Do not ridicule

 Spouses do have a tendency to ridicule their better halves when they see them trying out the latest fashion in clothes or an outlandish hairdo.
-You never know this change might do him or her good.
-There’s nothing wrong in changing the way one looks.
+You never know, but this change might actually do him or her good.
+There’s nothing wrong with changing the way one looks.

 5. See a counselor

 Sometimes midlife crisis is accompanied by bouts of depression, changes in temperament and acute mood swings.
 That’s when you should convince your spouse to see a psychological counselor.
 It would do a world of good.

 If you can pinpoint the signs and symptoms of midlife crisis in your spouse you can deal with it in a sensible and patient way.

 4 Ways To Help Your Spouse Deal With Midlife Crisis